IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 POLICIES AND POSITIONS

-RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) support the mission of the Area Health Education Centers (AHEC’s) in Iowa, and be it further
+RESOLVED, that Iowa Osteopathic Medical Association (IOMA) opposes the implementation of the Blue Ribbon Commission Report as written, and be it further

 Capital Crime Executions - 1995